postmillennium-MTB/wheel-comparison-widget2/README.md

 **Steel spokes, E = 210 GPa.** Titanium or carbon spokes would require a different Young's modulus.
 The widget does not support non-steel spokes.

+**Straight-gauge spokes only.** Each spoke's diameter is constant along its full length.
+Real butted spokes (e.g. 2.0–1.5–2.0) have thicker ends than their nominal middle gauge, giving them higher effective axial stiffness than a straight-gauge spoke of the same nominal diameter.
+This mainly affects F_lat at thin gauges — see the caution under "Lateral strength F_lat" below.

 ---

 ## What each metric means